My friend Bill: "Irene, do you just take photos of vegetables? Nothing else?"

 Me: "Oh no!
 Fruits, too!"

-Committed to healthier food & a joyful life
+Committed to an engaged & joyful life

 About Vegetables Forward!